-CURRENT LAW/POLICY HOUSE-PASSED BILL (H.R.
-2419) SENATE-PASSED SUBSTITUTE AMENDMENT (H.R.
-2419) NEW LAW (P.L.
-110-246) stitute Producer Price Index be used.
-USDA may agree to the contract modification, if the specified terms and limitations are met. [§ 8301] TAX AND TRADE PROVISIONS (TITLE XV) Timber Provisions (Part 1, Subpart B) Tax-exempt bonds for forest conservation.
-In general, interest on bonds issued by state and local governments is tax-exempt if used for governmental purposes (IRC section 103).
-However, not all state and local bonds used to finance private activities are tax exempt; private activity bonds are subject to certain restrictions and are subject to caps.
-[IRC §§ 141-142] No comparable provision.
-Establishes (in limited amounts) a new type of tax-exempt private activity bond for bonds whose proceeds are used to finance forest conservation. [§ 12211] Adopts Senate provision with modest changes. [§ 15316] Deduction for qualified timber gain.
-For tax years beginning before 2011, individuals' long term capital gain is taxed at reduced rates (generally, 15%; section 1 of the tax code).
+Current Law/Policy House-Passed Bill (H.R.
+2419) Senate-Passed Substitute Amendment (H.R.
+2419) New Law (P.L.
+110-246) subject to certain restrictions and are subject to caps.
+[IRC §§ 141-142] Deduction for qualified timber gain.
+For tax years beginning before 2011, individuals' long term capital gain is taxed at reduced rates (generally, 15%; section I of the tax code).
 Taxpayers are permitted to treat the cutting of timber as a sale eligible for capital gains treatment.
 [IRC § 631] No comparable provision.
-Adds new section 1203 to the Internal Revenue Code, which permits taxpayers to elect to deduct 60% of timber gain from taxable income.
-(The remaining 40% would be taxed at ordinary-income rates.) [§ 12212] Adopts Senate provision with changes. [§ 15311]
+Added new section 1203 to the Internal Revenue Code, which permits taxpayers to elect to deduct 60% of timber gain from taxable income.
+(The remaining 40% would be taxed at ordinary-income rates.) [§ 12212] Adopted Senate provision with changes. [§ 15311] Timber real estate investment trust (REIT) provisions.

-CURRENT LAW/POLICY HOUSE-PASSED BILL (H.R.
-2419) SENATE-PASSED SUBSTITUTE AMENDMENT (H.R.
-2419) New Law (P.L.
-110-246) Timber real estate investment trust ( REIT ) provisions.
 REITs are specially- defined "pass through entities" that are permitted to deduct dividends they distribute from taxable income, thus eliminating corporate-level tax from distributed income.
 [IRC §§ 856-859] REITs are subject to several minimum- distribution requirements and 75% of REIT gross income must consist of certain types of real estate income.
 No comparable provision.
-Includes several provisions affecting timber REITs, including clarification that timber gain is qualified real estate income for a REIT. [§§ 12213-12217] Adopts Senate provisions. [§§ 15312- 15315]
+Included several provisions affecting timber REITs, including clarification that timber gain is qualified real estate income for a REIT. [§§ 12213-12217] Adopted Senate provisions. [§§ 15312- 15315]